Easy Flower Science Fair Project

 The purpose of the experiment was testing which solution keeps cut flowers fresh the longest.

-Results: The solutions made by adding Listerine, vinegar, salt, Clorox, and aspirin made the flowers wilt faster than tap water.
+Results: The solutions made by adding Listerine, vinegar, salt, Clorox, and aspirin made them wilt faster than tap water.
 Distilled water was not as good as tap water.
 Both 7-up and the floral additive solutions made them last for 21 days, just like the positive control, sugar water.
 However, flowers in the floral additive got brown spots in the center at day 14, while those in 7-up and sugar water seemed firmer and better looking than fresh cut.

 Conclusion: Most homemade solutions are not as good as tap water, but both 7-up and sugar water are more effective than floral additives at keeping flowers fresh longer.